-5.5.2 Mold Method B-Molds for the 2 in.
-(50 mm) cube specimens shall be tight fitting and leakproof.
-The parts of the molds, when assembled, shall be positively held together.
-The molds shall be made of metal not attacked by the material.
-The sides of the molds shall be sufficiently rigid to prevent spreading or warping.
+sides of the molds shall be sufficiently rigid to prevent spreading or warping.
 The interior faces of the molds shall be manufactured to ensure plane surfaces with a permissible variation of 0.002 in.
 (0.05 mm).
 The distances between opposite faces shall be $2 \pm \frac{1}{16}$ in.
 (50 \pm 0.8 mm).
 The height of the molds, measured separately for each cube compartment, shall be $2 \pm \frac{1}{16}$ in.
-The angle between adjacent interior faces and top and bottom planes of the mold shall be $90 \pm 0.5^{\circ}$ measured at points slightly removed from the intersection of the faces.
+The angle between adjacent interior faces and top and bottom planes of the mold shall be 90 \pm 0.5° measured at points slightly removed from the intersection of the faces.

 5.5.3 Mold Method C-Molds shall be right cylinders made of heavy gage metal or other nonabsorbent material.
 The cylinder diameter shall be at least four times the nominal maximum aggregate size in the mix.
 The minimum cylinder diameter shall be 2 in.
 (50 mm).
 The cylinder height shall be two times the diameter.
-The plane of the rim of the mold shall be at right angles to the axis within 0.5°.
-The mold shall not vary from the prescribed diameter by more than 1⁄26 in.
-(1.5 mm) nor from the prescribed height by more than 1⁄2 in.
+The plane of the rim of the mold shall be at right angles to the axis within 0.5° .
+The mold shall be at right angles to the axis within 0.5° .
+The mold shall not vary from the prescribed diameter by more than $\frac{1}{16}$ in.
+(1.5 mm) nor from the prescribed height by more than $\frac{1}{8}$ in.
 (3 mm).
 Molds shall be provided with a flat base plate with a means for securing it to the mold at a right angle to the axis of the cylinder in the instance of reusable metal molds.
 Single-use molds shall conform to Specification C 470.

-Note 2-The material from which the mold is constructed must be corrosion resistant and have antistick properties.
+NOTE 2-The material from which the mold is constructed must be corrosion resistant and have antistick properties.
 Polyethylene, polypropylene, polytetrafluoroethylene, and metal forms having either a sintered coating of tetrafluoroethylene or a suitable release agent compatible with the material being tested are satisfactory.
 Because of their superior heat resistance, only trifluorochloroethylene and tetrafluoroethylene mold release agents should be used with sulfur materials.